ksync/ksync/README.md

 - `client is newer than server (client API version: ..., server API version: ...)`

     You're using an older version of docker than we support.

+- `The configured docker storage root (/dind/docker) on node <node> does not match the storage root specified: /var/lib/docker.
+Please check your remote storage root or pass the correct root in init with --docker-root.`

+    You're using [Docker in Docker Kubernetes](https://github.com/kubernetes-sigs/kubeadm-dind-cluster) (or some other setup) which uses a different directory structure for it's root.
+You may follow the steps in [Issue #212](https://github.com/vapor-ware/ksync/issues/212) to specify a different root directory.

 # Documentation